 A plan or issuer must apply the definition of essential health benefits consistently.
 For example, a plan could not both apply a lifetime limit to a particular benefit—thus taking the position that it was not an essential health benefit—and at the same time treat that particular benefit as an essential health benefit for purposes of applying the restricted annual limit.

-Each State is required to determine an “EHB-benchmark plan” in accordance with criteria specified in the rules and which are generally a function the largest of various types of plans operating within the state.
+Each State is required to determine an “EHB-benchmark plan” in accordance with criteria specified in the rules and which are generally a function of the largest of various types of plans operating within the state.
 There are default rules for States that fail to select a benchmark plans.

 Details regarding each State’s benchmark plan can be found here.